TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-18-simple-docker-registry.md

 You'll then need to update the ingress definitions to reflect the URL you wish to make your docker registry available on, so replacing `registry-keycloak.ssotest.staging.talkingquickly.co.uk` with the subdomain you'll be using.

-Note that ingress annotation `nginx.ingress.kubernetes.io/proxy-body-size: "0"` which removes the default limit on the maximum body size NGINX will accept and avoids `413 Request Entity Too Large` when pushing large images.
+Note that ingress annotation `nginx.ingress.kubernetes.io/proxy-body-size: "0"` removes the default limit on the maximum body size NGINX will accept and avoids `413 Request Entity Too Large` when pushing large images.

 The `extraVolumes` section creates a volume which will contain the files from the `docker-registry-auth-token-rootcertbundle` secret we created.
 The `extraVolumeMounts` section instructs Kubernetes to mount this volume at the `/root-cert-bundle` path within the Docker registry container which matches the `rootcertbundle` path that we specified in the `configData` map at the start.